What is Firmware

 The information in this table is believed to be accurate.
 Use the Contact Us form to let us know if something missing or is incorrect.

-All of these firmware versions require an infrared positioning camera, either the SEN0158 Gravity IR Positioning Camera (almost always out of stock but most commonly available at DF Robot) or an infrared sensing camera salvaged from a genuine Wii Remote.
+All of these firmware versions require an infrared positioning camera, either the SEN0158 Gravity IR Positioning Camera (commonly available at DF Robot) or an infrared sensing camera salvaged from a genuine Wii Remote.
 The SEN0158 camera is ready to plug into a microcontroller and is compatible with 3.3v and 5v microcontrollers.
 The Wii camera is 3.3v only so additional circuitry is required to operate the Wii camera on 5v microcontrollers.
 Most aftermarket Wii remotes contain infrared cameras which are only able to sense two infrared points and have not been confirmed to work with any of the above firmware.

 So which firmware should you choose?

 For the most immersive gaming experience, you will most likely want solenoid, rumble and/or RGB LED feedback.
-Currently, the GUN4IR is the only firmware that offers this functionality.
 If you want to start gaming as quick as possible, SAMCO sells conversion kits that that make converting GUNCON1 and GUNCON2 lightguns very easy.
-GUN4IR does sell plug-and-play pre-converted lightguns (rpegelectronics.com in the U.S. and gun4ir.com elsewhere) and is also in the process of developing similar conversion kits.
+GUN4IR does sell plug-and-play pre-converted lightguns (rpegelectronics.com in the U.S. and gun4ir.com elsewhere) and similar conversion kits.
 Without a conversion kit, converting a lightgun will be substantially more complicated but don’t let that scare you.
 Most makers find the process extremely rewarding and end up making more than one lightgun.
-The JB Gaming discord (GUN4IR) is very active and users are happy to answer any question you might have.
+The JB Gaming (GUN4IR) and OpenFIRE discords are very active and users are happy to answer any question you might have.